James-Harris14/uwaterloo-book-squash/README.md

+*Update:* UWaterloo has updated their website and this script doesn't seem to work anymore

 # uwaterloo-book-squash
 Book squash courts (easily!) at University of Waterloo.
 I created this because booking squash courts through the University of Waterloo athletics website makes me want to throw my computer out of the window.